kaiekubjas/academic-kickstart/content/group/masters.md

  css_class = ""
 +++

+- Emil Verkama.
+Repairing the Universality Theorem for 4-Polytopes.
+2023.
+(Supervised by me, advised by Tobias Boege.)
 - Huanhuan Chen.
 Infinitesimally rigid factorizations of nonnegative rank four.
 2019.
 (In Paris.)
 - Mateo Rendon Jaramillo.
 An algebraic and combinatorial perspective on rank-one tensor completion.
 2018.
 - Marc Härkönen.
 Holonomic least angle regression.
 2017.
-(Co-advised with Camilla Hollanti and Tomonari Sei.)
+(Supervised by Camilla Hollanti, advised by Tomonari Sei and me.)